theheraldproject/theheraldproject.github.io/bluetooth/hardware.md

 although practically any phone released since 2010 support Bluetooth Low Energy.

-In our research we found 94.49% of the UK population has a mobile smartphone (all ages), and 97.5% of those support Bluetooth Low Energy (summer 2020).

 ## Battery life impact

 If constant scanning and interaction occurs then mobile phones will run